wuzhanglin/CarND-Path-Planning-Project/README.md

 ![Turn Left When a Car is Ahead and Right Lane is Free](./README-images/car-ahead-detected-and-turn-right.png)

 The car smartly swithed to the lane on its right when it detected that there was another car ahead and both the left and right lanes were free, but the right lane has a better condition because there was no car ahead.
-(Note: There is a car ahead in the left lane.)
+(Note there is a car ahead in the left lane.)

 ![Turn Left When a Car is Ahead and Smartly Turn Right](./README-images/car-ahead-detected-and-smartly-turn-right.png)